 A safety in American Football is how the defense or special teams score points.
 This is not to be confused with the safety position, which is part of the defensive backs.

-A safety in football is when the offense commits a foul in their end zone, fumbles the ball out of their end zone, or is tackled in their end zone.
-The result of safety is 2 points.
+A safety in football is scored when the offense commits a foul in their end zone, fumbles the ball out of their end zone, or is tackled in their end zone.
+The result of safety is 2 points for the defensive team.

 This article will show you what safety is in football and why they’re important in scoring.